- How Sleep Works

 Read on to learn more about latex mattresses.
 Please visit our mattress reviews and comparison tool and learn about the latex mattresses with the highest customer satisfaction rates, or scroll down to check out our detailed consumer guide.

-The table below features a detailed breakdown of the four primary latex types.
+The table below features a detailed breakdown of the three primary latex types.

 |Type of Latex||Other Names||Percentage of Natural Latex||Components|

 |Natural latex||All-latex, pure latex, organic||Up to 95%||Natural latex with cure package (required to create latex foam)|

 |Blended latex||Latex hybrid||At least 30%||Synthetic latex with some natural latex|

 The distinct feel of a latex mattress is one of the reasons why this material is so popular with consumers.
 Let’s look at a few key attributes of all-latex and latex-hybrid mattresses.

 Latex mattresses are tested for impression load deflection (or ILD), a rating that measures the softness or firmness of a mattress — or, more specifically, how much pressure is required to indent the mattress by 25%.
 To measure an ILD rating, simply place a metal disk with a 1-foot diameter onto a section of latex that is roughly four inches thick.
 ILD is not the same as density, which measures durability and support, and is used to evaluate mattresses made from other materials (such as polyfoam and memory foam).

 The ILD rating of a latex mattress will vary by latex type.
 Talalay latex, for instance, usually has a lower ILD rating than Dunlop latex; additionally, natural and organic latex will almost always carry a lower ILD rating than blended and synthetic latex.
 The table below looks at the characteristics of ILD ranges found in most latex mattresses sold today.